veldhub/veld_chain__eltec_udpipe_inference/README.md

 ### statistical analysis

-Start a jupyter notebook which can be used for deeper inspection.
-Input are the inferenced conllu files, and the output statistics are persisted into data veld repo:
+Start a jupyter notebook which can be used for deeper inspection interactively.
+Inputs are the inferenced conllu files, and the output statistics are persisted into data veld repo:
 [https://github.com/acdh-oeaw/veld_data_16_eltec_conllu_stats](https://github.com/acdh-oeaw/veld_data_16_eltec_conllu_stats)

 ```